KO EN 日本語 中文 RU ไทย ID

 Q. Will results last a lifetime?

-International literature (Jacono 2014) reports deep-plane facelift longevity in the range of 5-15 years.
-As aging continues, results are not permanent, and individual variation exists.
+Published studies (Jacono 2014) report deep-plane facelift longevity in the range of 5-15 years.
+Aging itself continues, so no facelift is permanent, and results vary by individual.

-Simultaneous procedures such as facial fat grafting or eyelid surgery are evaluated based on individual patient status.
-Guidance will be provided during consultation.
+Combining procedures such as facial fat grafting or eyelid surgery is assessed case by case.
+We will advise you during your consultation.

 Q. What is the cost?